ZeroCool940711/new-frontera/docs/source/topics/installation.rst

 * `pip`_ and `setuptools`_ Python packages.
 Nowadays `pip`_ requires and
   installs `setuptools`_ if not installed.

-You can install Frontera using pip.
+You can install new_frontera using pip.

 To install using pip::

-   pip install frontera[option1,option2,...optionN]
+   pip install new_frontera[option1,option2,...optionN]

 Options
 =======